ForumFlow/Testing-Experiment/README.md

 dotnet add package Microsoft.Data.Sqlite

 # commands.txt
-will execute and insert the some entries into Users
+fill that will be executed to create tables and insert the some entries into Users

+# mydatabase.db
+- this is where all the data is actually stored

-# run
+# how to run
 dotnet run
 - will show all the entries that are inserted
 -